Swan Armchair Armhair, 1957

-This is a chair.
-It is dated Designed 1957.
-Its medium is dyed leather, aluminum, cut and sheet-molded plastic.
+This is a armhair.
+It was designed by Arne Jacobsen and manufactured by Fritz Hansen Inc., Denmark.
+It is dated 1957.
+Its medium is leather, aluminum, plastic.
 It is a part of the Product Design and Decorative Arts department.

 The furniture of Danish designer Arne Jacobsen illustrates the more individual and aesthetic character of Scandinavian design post-World War II.
 Jacobsen’s best-known designs for Fritz Hansen include the Ant chair, the Series 7 chair, the Egg chair, and the Swan chair.
 Like the Egg chair, the Swan chair relies on organic forms and provides a deep cavity to sit in, and wing-like projections.
 It invokes the psychology of comfort, as well as concerns for ergonomics.
 Beyond this, however, the Swan chair demonstrates the sculptural possibilities of modern industrial materials, such as aluminum and molded plastic.
 In this sense, Jacobsen’s designs represent the intersection of technology and art.